quorrajs/Quorra-docs/Getting started/Models & ORM.md

     });
 ```

-Some adapters, such as [sails-mysql](https://github.com/balderdashy/sails-mysql) and [sails-postgresql]
-(https://github.com/balderdashy/sails-postgresql), support the query function which will run the provided RAW
+Some adapters, such as [sails-mysql](https://github.com/balderdashy/sails-mysql) and [sails-postgresql](https://github.com/balderdashy/sails-postgresql), support the query function which will run the provided RAW
 query against the database.
 This can sometimes be useful if you want to run complex queries and performance is very
 important.